Jean Baptiste Camille Corot Biography | Oil Painting Reproductions

 Corot's distinctive style stemmed from his unique blend of modern and traditional techniques.
 Each summer, he made lengthy sketching trips around Europe, working these studies up into paintings in the winter, in his Paris studio.
 He combined this traditional practice with a fascination for the latest developments in photography.
 The shimmering appearance of his foliage, for example, was inspired by the halation or blurring effects, which could be found in contemporary photographs of the time.

-Corot spent much of his life without widespread appreciation by France's artistic establishment or the public.
-Until his mid-forties, Corot, still dependent on his parents who fondly regarded him as a talentless amateur, lived on his small allowance.
-But among artists, he was beginning to find admirers.
-The first signal of official recognition was given him at the Salon of 1840 when the government bought his Le Petit Berger (The Little Shepherd).
-He was cheerfully productive, and he pursued his own course: to preserve the freshness of his impressions of nature.
+Corot spent much of his life without appreciation by France's artistic establishment or the public.
+Until he was forty-five, Corot was still dependent on his parents who gave him a small allowance to live on and regarded him as a talentless amateur.
+But among artists, he was beginning to be discovered.
+The first signal of official recognition was when at the Paris Salon of 1840 the government bought one of his oil paintings Le Petit Berger (The Little Shepherd).
+He was very productive, and he pursued his own course, to preserve the freshness of his impressions of nature.
 The Impressionists, whom he later befriended, embraced this intention.
-His work simultaneously references the Neo-Classical tradition and anticipates the Plein-air innovations of Impressionism.
+His work simultaneously references the Neo-Classical tradition and anticipates the Plein-air innovative style of Impressionism.

 Corot was universally beloved and a generous man when he had money.
-He supported Jean-François Millet's widow and bought a house for the ailing, destitute Honoré Daumier.
-Corot is acknowledged as one of the five greatest landscape painters in the world, along with Hobbema, Lorrain, Turner and Constable.
+The “talentless amateur” now supported Jean-François Millet's widow and he also bought a house for the frail, down and out Honoré Daumier.
+Corot is acknowledged as one of the five greatest landscape painters in the world, along with Hobbema, Lorrain, Turner, and Constable.

-The strong market for Corot's works and his relatively easy-to-imitate late painting style resulted in a huge production of Jean-Baptiste Camille Corot forgeries between 1870 and 1939.
-Amusingly said, "Corot painted three thousand canvases, ten thousand of which have been sold in America".
+The strong market for Corot's works and his moderately easy-to-copy late painting style by any trained artist resulted in huge numbers of Jean-Baptiste-Camille Corot forgeries (not to be confused with reproductions) between 1870 and 1939.
+Corot once said amusingly, "Corot painted three thousand canvases, ten thousand of which have been sold in America".

 Art Movement History: Barbizon, Romanticism

-Artists Influencing Camille Corot: Achille Etna Michallon, Claude Lorrain, Nicolas Poussin, Jean-Victor Bertin, John Constable
+Artists Influencing Corot: Achille Etna Michallon, Claude Lorrain, Nicolas Poussin, Jean-Victor Bertin, John Constable

 He Traveled To Italy, Switzerland, England, Netherlands